al6x/cluster_management/readme.md

     $ rake os:rails host=myapp.com

-and packager will do all the job of installing and configuring your cluster boxes, and prints you something like that (it's a sample output of some of my own box, you can see config details here [my_cluster][my_cluster]):
+and box_task will do all the job of installing and configuring your cluster boxes, and prints you something like that (it's a sample output of some of my own box, you can see config details here [my_cluster][my_cluster]):

     $ rake app_server host=universal.xxx.com